 First German civilians tried by U.S. Army Commission.

 First German civilians tried by U.S. Army Commission.
 Three German civilians, the first to be tried for a war crime, are shown before their trial June 1, 1945, by an eight-man commission of the 15th U.S. Army in the City Hall of Ahrweiler.
 They are accused of shooting and beating to death an unidentified American airmen who bailed out of a damaged plane August 15, 1944.
 Left to right: Peter Kohn, 32, a one-armed crane operator; Matthias Gierens, 37, a railway worker, and Matthias Krein, 44, a blacksmith.
-They pleaded "not guilty" and were defended by a German civilian lawyer and a U.S. Army major.
+They pleaded not guilty and were defended by a German civilian lawyer and a U.S. Army major.
 The prosecution's case was handled by two U.S. Army representatives.

 - NIOD